TajaKuzman/Transformers-GINCO-Experiments/README.md

 ## Results

+Materials for analysing results are located in the *results* folder:
+* the code for creating tables, plots, confusion matrices and calculating statistical significance: [*Analysing_results.ipynb*](https://github.com/TajaKuzman/Transformers-GINCO-Experiments/blob/main/results/Analysing_results.ipynb)
-Materials for analysing results are located in the *results* folder (the code and a json file with the F1 scores, and lists of true and predicted labels for each run), and confusion matrices and scatterplots are located in the *plots* folder.
+* JSON files with the F1 scores, and lists of true and predicted labels for each run

+Confusion matrices and scatterplots are located in the *plots* folder.